• Skip to primary navigation

 • Prepare the broth (I use Better than Bouillon - vegetable) and set aside.

-• Time to rice the cauliflower and broccoli: transfer the roasted veggies into the bowl of a food processor and pulse a few times until the texture is similar to rice (see photo).
+• Time to rice the cauliflower and broccoli: Transfer the roasted veggies into the bowl of a food processor and pulse a few times until the texture is similar to rice (see photo).
 May have to do 2 batches.

-If you don't have a food processor, no problem, just chop the vegetables with a large knife until rice-like texture.
+• Pro Tip: If you don't have a food processor, no problem, just chop the vegetables with a large knife until rice-like texture.

 • Stir and bring up to a boil, reduce heat immediately and then let simmer for 20 minutes* or until the kale is tender.
 Taste and adjust seasoning as needed.